ggandor/leap.nvim/README.md

 Note that each of the forward motions are inclusive (`:h inclusive`), and the `v` modifier (`:h o_v`) works as expected on them.

-### Jumping to the last character on a line
+### Jumping to the end of the line and to empty lines

 A character at the end of a line can be targeted by pressing `<space>` after it.
-(There is no special mechanism behind this: you can set aliases for the newline character simply by defining a set in `opts.equivalence_classes` that contains it.)
+There is no special mechanism behind this: you can set aliases for the newline character simply by defining a set in `opts.equivalence_classes` that contains it.
+Empty lines can also be targeted, by pressing the newline alias twice (`<space><space>` by default).
+This latter is a slightly more magical feature, but fulfills the principle that any visible position you can move to with the cursor should be reachable by Leap too.

 ### Repeat and traversal